ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-gb.md

 ![Exchange](images/access_the_migration_tool.png){.thumbnail}

 In the window that pops up, select the destination service (the one you want to migrate the address to), then click `Next`{.action}.
-If the user has at least one "free" account (i.e. one that has not yet been set up), the migration will be carried out to one of these accounts.
+If the user has at least one "empty" account (i.e. one that has not yet been set up), the migration will be carried out to one of these accounts.
 Once you have done this, read the information listed, confirm it, then click `Next`{.action} to continue editing.

-If you do not have a "free" account, an `Order accounts`{.action} button will appear.
+If you do not have one "empty" account, an `Order accounts`{.action} button will appear.
 Follow the steps, then wait until the accounts are installed to make the change again.

 Finally, confirm the password for the source email address (the one you want to migrate), then click `Migrate`{.action}.
 You will need to repeat this process as many times as you need to for migrating other accounts.